thewca/wca-documents/documents/Code of Ethics.md

 These actions and decisions should be made in such a manner that, if consistently performed by WCA Staff, the [Spirit and Mission](wcadoc{documents/motions/01.2021.1 - Spirit.pdf}) of the WCA would continue to be upheld while not breaking any [Regulations](wca{regulations}), [Motions, or Policies](wca{documents}).

-This Code covers previously known issues, as well as issues that the WCA Ethics Committee (WEC) foresees as requiring additional guidance.
-This document will be updated periodically to incorporate new topics as they are brought to the attention of the WEC, and will also be reviewed regularly.
+This Code covers previously known issues, as well as issues that the WCA Integrity Committee (WIC) foresees as requiring additional guidance.
+This document will be updated periodically to incorporate new topics as they are brought to the attention of the WIC, and will also be reviewed regularly.

-The official communication channel for the WEC is via email.
-For any concerns about the ethical conduct of a WCA Staff member, contact the WEC: [ethics@worldcubeassociation.org](mailto:ethics@worldcubeassociation.org).
-If there are any concerns about the ethical conduct of the WCA Ethics Committee, either the Committee itself or an individual member, please contact the WCA Disciplinary Committee (WDC) at: [disciplinary@worldcubeassociation.org](mailto:disciplinary@worldcubeassociation.org).
+The official communication channel for the WIC is via email.
+For any concerns about the ethical conduct of a WCA Staff member, contact the WIC: [integrity@worldcubeassociation.org](mailto:integrity@worldcubeassociation.org).
+If there are any concerns about the ethical conduct of the WCA Integrity Committee, either the Committee itself or an individual member, please contact the WCA Appeals Committee at: [appeals@worldcubeassociation.org](mailto:appeals@worldcubeassociation.org).

 ::::: {.page-break-before}
 :::::